daviidltp/hairgpt/docs/CONTEXT_ARCHITECTURE.md

 # Context Engineering: Clean Architecture & Project Structure

-This document defines the architectural standards and structure for the Incubate project.
+This document defines the architectural standards and structure for the HairGPT project.
 All AI agents and developers must adhere to these guidelines to maintain code quality, scalability, and consistency.

 ## 1. Architectural Pattern: Feature-First Clean Architecture (Onion Model)